Home Icon > Resources > Expert Guides > SSL/TLS Best Practices > How to Configure OCSP Stapling on an Apache HTTP Server

 # sudo systemctl restart apache2

-Step 3.
-Verify OCSP Stapling using CertPanel SSL Monitor
+How to Verify Your OCSP Stapling Settings Using CertPanel SSL Monitor

-- Sign into CertPanel SSL Monitor and check your domain (e.g., certpanel.itsatestsite.online).
+• Sign into CertPanel SSL Monitor and check your domain (e.g., certpanel.itsatestsite.online).
+Don’t have a login?
+No worries— you can sign up for a new account in no time.

 OCSP Stapling: Offered

-- If it says “Not Provided” or “Revoked”, recheck your chain file and Apache settings.
+• Do you see “Not Provided” or “Revoked” instead?
+Recheck your chain file and Apache settings.

 CertPanel lets you:

-- Receive alerts on expiration or config issues.
+• Receive alerts on certificate expiration or config-related issues

 For enterprises or those managing multiple sites, this automation saves time and ensures 100% coverage.